-Requests from users outside of Viapath should be made on our request forms.
+Requests from users outside of Synnovis should be made on our request forms.
 These are available from the stores at King’s College Hospital, Denmark Hill, using a standard requisition form.

 Request forms must contain the following information.
 Errors made when completing the form may result in delays in processing.

 Required information includes the patient’s:

 For microbiology and virology swabs, the site of swabbing must be indicated.
 Patient date of birth and ethnic origin are important for certain tests as normal ranges may vary.
 The name and address of the clinician making the request must be included.